AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

         forward-delay: 0
 ```

+- `sudo chmod 600 /etc/netplan/*.yaml`
-- Before applying the configuration, connect physically to the server because the next command will change the ip address of the SSH and your SSH connection will be lost.
+- Before applying the configuration with  `sudo netplan apply`, connect physically to the server because the next command will change the ip address of the SSH and your SSH connection will be lost.
+Or check the IP address of the server in the router.
 - Your host’s IP will move from enx001cc253c478 to br0
 - Apply the configuration:

 ```bash
 sudo netplan apply
 ```
-If you are connected via SSH, you will be disconnected.
+If you are connected via SSH, you will probably get disconnected unless the static ip is set.
-Go physically to the server and get the new IP address:
+Go physically to the server (or check the devices in the router) and get the new IP address:

 ```bash
 ip addr
 ```
 Your `interface name` will no longer have a direct IP.
 All traffic goes through `br0`.
 To connect to the server via SSH, you will need to use the ``br0`` address.

+Try `ping 8.8.8.8`

 ### Home Assistant OS in a VM